Office of the Insurance Commissioner in Washington State

 • Contact the Office of the Insurance Commissioner at https://www.insurance.wa.gov/

-• Contact Us at the Sharpe Law Firm for further insurance information and a discussion of your legal rights under IFCA.
+• Contact a lawyer for further insurance information and discuss your legal rights under IFCA.

-• If you intend to file a lawsuit, you are required to notify your insurer and the office of the insurance commissioner.
-Notify OIC by calling an IFCA coordinator for the Insurance Commissioner 360-725-7009.
+• If you intend to file a lawsuit, you must notify your insurer and the insurance commissioner’s office.
+Notify OIC by calling an IFCA coordinator for the Insurance Commissioner at 360-725-7009.
 There is also online information on how to file a 20-day notice, etc..: How to file a 20 day notice.

 • IFCA law will not help with insurance policies issued in another state.
-Out of state insurance policies are not regulated by the Washington State OIC.
-If your policy was issued in another state, contact that states insurance department, or the National Association of Insurance Commissioners
+Out-of-state insurance policies are not regulated by the Washington State OIC.
+If your policy was issued in another state, contact that state insurance department or the National Association of Insurance Commissioners

 • File a complaint and learn about the complaint process.
 File a complaint